Join us on Thursday, May 22, 2025 for YWCA Banff’s annual Change Makers event!

 Dinner will NOT be served at the event.
 Light refreshments will be provided.

-There will be a wet bar at the event (cash, debit, & credit accepted).
+There will be a bar at the event (cash, debit, & credit accepted).

-The Malcolm Hotel’s Sterling Grill & Lounge will be open prior to the event.
-The restaurant is open until 9:00pm and the lounge is open until 10:00pm.
+Stoney’s Grill at the Silvertip Resort will be open prior to the event.
+The restaurant is open until 9:00pm.

 -